appscode/blog/content/post/openshift/index.md

       prefix: /demo/mysql/sample-mysql
     storageSecretName: gcs-secret
 ```
 This repository specifies the gcs-secret we created before and connects to the gcs-bucket.
+It also specifies the location in the bucket where we want to backup our database.
 ### Step 4: Create BackupConfiguration
 ```yaml
 apiVersion: stash.appscode.com/v1beta1